JuliaLang/julia/stdlib/Scratch/docs/index.md

 > Can I create a scratch space that is not shared across versions of my package?

 Yes!
-Make use of the `key` parameter and Pkg's ability to look up the current version of your package at compile-time:
+Make use of the `key` parameter and the version of your package at compile-time:

 ```julia
 module VersionSpecificExample